aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

    10. Repeat step 9 for each OU (i.e. `Test`, `Prod`, `Central`, `Sandbox`)
    11. Select `Account factory`, Edit, Subnets: 0, Deselect all regions, click `Save`
    12. In Organizations, move the Management account from the `root` OU into the `Security` OU
-4. For Standalone based installs ONLY:
+4. Verify:
-   1. Enable AWS Organizations in `All features` mode
+   1. AWS Organizations is enabled in `All features` mode
-      - Navigate to AWS Organizations, click `Create Organization`, `Create Organization`
+      - if required, navigate to AWS Organizations, click `Create Organization`, `Create Organization`
-   2. Enable Service Control Policies
+   2. Service Control Policies are enabled
-      - In Organizations, select `Policies`, `Service control policies`, `Enable service control policies`
+      - if required, in Organizations, select `Policies`, `Service control policies`, `Enable service control policies`
 5. Verify the Organization Management (root) account email address
    - In AWS Organizations, Settings, ["Send Verification Request"](https://aws.amazon.com/blogs/security/aws-organizations-now-requires-email-address-verification/)
    - Once it arrives, complete the validation by clicking the validation link in the email